Application security

 Though CMMC benefits from NIST and other compliance standards, it’s important to understand that the foundation behind CMMC strongly reflects the adage that “compliance is not security.”

-Compliance frameworks favor lowest cost “check the box” solutions.
+Compliance frameworks favor the lowest cost “check the box” solutions.
 CMMC attempts to form a unified standard focused on maturity – this means that certification and enforcement are based on what the organization is actually doing and how capable it is of preventing the theft of sensitive defense information by nation-state bad actors bent on breaching IT systems.
 Maturity refers to how well DoD contractors have not just met a series of requirements, but how well they live by them.

 A maturity model evaluates the efficiencies of the organization’s security controls and provides a roadmap for performance improvement through the five CMMC levels of progressive accomplishment.
 Getting this roadmap right the first time is a critical step in accelerating the CMMC process.
 Organizations that handle sensitive defense information that qualifies as CUI (Controlled Unclassified information) must focus on achieving CMMC Level 3, which implies “good” cyber hygiene.
 Organizations that handle only FCI (federal contract information) must achieve at least Level 1, “basic” cyber hygiene.